AI4IS/AI4IS.github.io/_pages/about.md

 # 🔥 News

+- *2024.04*:  🎉🎉 My manuscript, “Intelligent Decision-Making Algorithm for Airborne Phased Array Radar Search Tasks Based on a Hierarchical Strategy Framework”, has been initially accepted by Chinese Journal of Aeronautics.
+- *2024.04*:  🎉🎉 My manuscript, “An Autonomous Attack Decision-Making Method Based on Hierarchical Virtual Bayesian Reinforcement Learning” needs Major Revision.
+- *2024.04*:  🎉🎉 My conference, “Dogfight Advantage Occupancy Method Based on Imperfect Information Self-play”, has been accepted by IEEE ICCA.
 - *2024.03*:  🎉🎉 My manuscript, “Loyal wingman task execution for future aerial combat: A hierarchical prior-based reinforcement learning approach”, has been accepted by Chinese Journal of Aeronautics.
-- *2024.04*:  🎉🎉 My conference, “Dogfight Advantage Occupancy Method Based on Imperfect Information Self-play”, has been accepted by IEEE ICCA.
 - *2023.07*:  🎉🎉 First Prize of Northwest Region of Graduate Student Electronic Design Competition (team leader).

 # 📝 Publications